 Standards and characteristics for each apparatus are listed in the FIG standards for gymnastic items.

 Control over the observance of standards for gymnastic equipment is provided by the panel of judges.

-Don’t wait and start gymnastics for toddlers as it is recommended to start at an early age.
+Don’t wait, and start gymnastics for toddlers as soon as possible, as it’s recommended that you start at an early age.